secwexen/secwexen/.github/profile/README.md

 ---

 ⭐ **If you find my projects useful, don't forget to give them a star!**
-👥 **Also, consider following me** to stay updated with my latest cybersecurity tools and writeups.
+👥 **Also, consider following me** to stay updated on my latest cybersecurity tools and write-ups.
 🤝 **For collaboration or inquiries, please reach out via my portfolio or GitHub.**

 Thanks for visiting my profile! 🚀